msheliga1/uriHW9NodeReadmeGen/README.md

         -- No starter code.
 No need for copying one file at a time via command line.
         -- Alternate: Go to Demo (root) folder, download zip, moving to local repo, unzip - likely fastest method.
         -- Could not find a better way to copy over all files.
-        -- OR ... create HTML, CSS and javascript, etc. from scratch or sample files ...
+        -- OR ... create HTML, CSS and javascript, etc. from scratch, and copy sample files ... worked well.
     Branches (Optional for single programmer projects)
         - Could do work in branches. (new branch inside gitHub)
         - All branch names will begin with the initials of the main person working on the branch.